keshvi-srivastava/US-Election-Data-Exploration/Project_Report.md

 Count : 0
 ```

-#### Task 6 : Compute the mean median household income for Democratic counties and Republican counties.
+#### 6 : Compute the mean median household income for Democratic counties and Republican counties.
 Which one is higher?
 Perform a hypothesis test to determine whether this difference is statistically significant at the 𝜶 = 𝟎. 𝟎𝟓 significance level.
 What is the result of the test?
 What conclusion do you make from this result?

 The computed means for Median Household Income for Democratic and Republican counties are given below:
 Mean Median Household Income for Democratic counties:  53798.732307692306